yannickl88/blog-articles/published/service-decoration-in-practice.md

 [symfony-service-decoration]: http://symfony.com/doc/current/service_container/service_decoration.html
 [symfony-functional-tests]: https://symfony.com/doc/current/testing.html#functional-tests

-Recently [WouterJ has written an excelent article about repositories][wouterj-repositories-are-just-collections] and how to treat them as collections.
+Recently [WouterJ has written an excellent article about repositories][wouterj-repositories-are-just-collections] and how to treat them as collections.
 In it he also shows that it is useful to have interfaces on your repository classes.
 If you have not yet read it, I fully recommend doing so.

 This concept is something I have recently applied in a project and found that there are some extra benefits in using those interfaces.
 In this post I would like to expand on WouterJ's ideas and show how this enables service decoration.